DevExpress/devextreme-demos/JSDemos/Demos/TreeView/FlatDataStructure/description.md

-A plain (one-dimensional) array contains items each of which references its parent item.
-Use either of the following properties to bind the TreeView to plain data:
+The TreeView's plain (one-dimensional) array contains items each of which references its parent item.
+Use either of the following properties to bind the component to plain data:

 * [items[]](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/)
 Assigns a local array as done in this demo.